nywen/scipy-lectures.github.com/_sources/intro/intro.txt

 .......................

-The IPython user manual contains a wealth of information about using IPython, but to get you started we want to give you a quick introduction to three useful
+The IPython user manual contains a wealth of information about using IPython, but to get you started we want to give you a quick introduction to four useful
 features: *history*, *magic functions*, *aliases* and *tab completion*.

 Like a UNIX shell, IPython supports command history.
 Type *up* and *down* to